 YAS participants gain valuable experiences and can improve skills in youth leadership, mentorship, public speaking, event planning and community action.
 They also have the opportunity to meet online safety experts and people from Google, Instagram and Facebook who share the drive to improve the online space.

 If you have an interest in digital tech (hello gamers, You Tubers, Snapchatters, Tweeters and Insta lovers), coming up with solutions, meeting new people and helping others then you might be a perfect fit for YAS!
 We provide the training you’ll need so you don’t have to have experience doing something like this – you just need to be motivated.
-To get started with your application just fill out this form.

 Schools play an integral role in the success of this important youth-led approach.
 We know from our pilot that the YAS require the support of their school and a teacher to successfully implement the programme in their school.
 Netsafe will either provide or co-develop the content that will be delivered and will be supporting the YAS and their schools throughout the year.